svenklingel/tempo30-eligibility/proxy/readme.txt

 A lightweight Node.js middleware that acts as a proxy between GeoServer WFS and the browser.
 This solution allows you to bypass Cross-Origin Resource Sharing (CORS) restrictions when developing web mapping applications.

-setup.sh used to install necessary Proxy components.

-proxy.js used to start proxy.